-It tests the response time of application when put through varying load conditions.
+It tests the application’s response time when put through varying load conditions.
 Performance testing can be grouped into the following categories of testing:

 a.
 Stress Test

-It tests the maximum limit up to which the web application can accept the load.
-The application is put through a load above its limits and its behavior is tested after that.
+It tests the maximum limit to which the web application can accept the load.
+The application is put through a load above limits, and its behavior is tested afterward.

 b.
 Load Test